hkmarcoot/ciptex-task-management-frontend/README.md

 # ciptex-task-management-frontend

+This is task management app using WebSocket API with Lambda function and DynamoDB in the backend, and using Sockette websocket and Atlassian Drag and Drop Library in the React frontend.

+The frontend used React and TypeScript.
+Realtime updates are implemented with Sockette websocket.
+Atlassian Drag and Drop Library is used for task management.
+It allows users to add new tasks and update task statuses.

 <img src="./pic/task-management-demo.gif">

 Here is my journey to create a React, TypeScript, Tailwind CSS and Vite project with Sockette websocket and Atlassian Drag and Drop Library.